min2ha/ukwa-site/content/target/66021/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Framework for the UK-EU Security Partnership

 As the UK leaves the EU it is unconditionally committed to European security and wants to work closely with European partners to keep all  citizens safe.
 It wishes to develop a new partnership with the EU which builds on the breadth and depth of shared interests and values, and goes beyond any existing third country arrangements.